-In recent times, there has been a lot of talk about migrant communities and their over representation in crimes being committed in Victoria.
+In recent times, there has been a lot of talk about migrant communities and their over-representation in crimes being committed in Victoria.

 This has created a backlash against some of our communities from diverse backgrounds living in Victoria, such as the Sudanese and Somalian communities.
 Sources such as the media have been shaping people’s opinion on crimes, often driven by emotion rather than facts, and pointing to certain communities rather than addressing the larger issue as a whole.

-As a result, the general Australian public are forming bias involuntarily, with it almost becoming automatic to our senses that the moment we hear the word crime, we correlate that to a whole community based on ethnicity rather than to those individuals guilty of committing these unwanted offences.
+As a result, the general Australian public is forming bias involuntarily, with it almost becoming automatic to our senses that the moment we hear the word crime, we correlate that to a whole community based on ethnicity rather than to those individuals guilty of committing these unwanted offences.

 So, what do the statistics say?

 - The overall crime rate in Victoria fell to 6.2% in the last year, the biggest drop in 12 years

 - Among the crimes committed in 2017, people born in Sudan only make up 6% of recorded offences, compared with 71.5% born in Australia and 5.2% born in New Zealand

 - For some offences, proportionally numbers for these groups do indicate a higher offending rate